Sports Coach Logo Sports Coach Training Principles Fitness Components

 (c) Feeling of inadequacy and wondering if all the effort is worth it (low self-esteem)

 Although no research data was taken for field events (this may be the topic of a future article), each discipline has its point of execution where aggression is released.
-A shot putter will usually get 'fired-up' before they enter the circle and more so when they release the implement.
-However, a javelin thrower may have more latent aggression with much control needed on the run-up before hurling the spear into the stratosphere.
-Likewise, a long jumper needs a fast run-up to the board before exploding upwards and forwards to the sand-pit.
-In contrast, a high jumper needs more restraint to enact the drive into and over the bar, and it is pretty common to see them rehearse their execution before they start their run-up.
+A shot putter will usually get 'fired up' before they enter the circle and more so when they release the implement.
+However, a javelin thrower may have more latent aggression, and much control is needed on the run-up before hurling the spear into the stratosphere.
+Likewise, a long jumper needs a fast run-up to the board before exploding upwards and forward to the sandpit.
+In contrast, a high jumper needs more restraint to enact the drive into and over the bar, and it is common to see them rehearse their execution before they start their run-up.

 Although this article has tried to list some of the mindsets associated with excellent and poor performance, it has not attempted to instruct how improvements can be made or eradicated.
-There is a long list of techniques, including self-talk, affirmations, reframing, pattern-breaking, visualisation, psychosynthesis, swish patterns, and detachment, which can help improve performance significantly would make an extensive article in itself.
+A long list of techniques, including self-talk, affirmations, reframing, pattern-breaking, visualisation, psychosynthesis, swish patterns, and detachment, which can help improve performance significantly, would make an extensive article.

 Article Reference

-The information on this page is adapted from Long & Lowes (2012)[1] with the kind permission of the authors and Athletics Weekly.
+The information on this page is adapted from Long & Lowes (2012)[1] with the authors' permission and Athletics Weekly kind permission.

 References